 It's difficult to beat Johns Hopkins University if you wish to pursue Music as a major.
 Johns Hopkins University music graduates receive 8.5% more than the typical music grad.
 The surrounding area of a large urban center is wonderful for young people looking for enough options for networking, excitement, and discovery.

 Score more than 33 on the ACT?
 That's above the standard applicant score, so definitely submit it.
 Rated #10 in Maryland for value for the money, we might have estimated this university's terrific instructional programs to command a higher price.
 Get all of the vital specifics on Johns Hopkins by viewing their scorecard.

 Any student pursuing a degree in Music has to take a look at Morgan State University.
 Baltimore, Maryland is an excellent surrounding for students who enjoy the fast moving urban lifestyle.

 It's hard to beat University of Maryland - Baltimore County if you want to study Music.
-Graduates from the music program at University of Maryland - Baltimore County earn 7.6% more than the standard college grad in this field.
+Graduates of the music program earn about $40,252 in their early career salary and $61,693 in their mid-career salary.
 Positioned in Baltimore, Maryland, UMBC provides a safe and sound, suburban experience for students.

 This school is thought to be a good choice for those in the military.
 UMBC is committed to helping students succeed, as evidenced by their 37.6% four-year graduate rate.
 Get a better idea of what student life at UMBC is really like by watching a few campus videos.